enstars/next-mashiro/README.md

 - Doesn't account for extra attributes `hidden` and `unknown`
   - Plan to use it like `{% bubble [CHARACTER], [ATTRIBUTE] %}`
-- Doesn't use Markdown*-it* which means footnotes don't work
 - Doesn't account for `spell` and `thought` styles
   - Could be worked around by using `<span>`, but that's also being used for sentences that have an em dash/special character ending (so it won't break at that character)